nixworks/public/news/2016/04/26/README.md

 ##### Annexation of Crimea by the Russian Federation
 ### [After facing mounting pressure since Russia's annexation of Crimea in 2014, the Supreme Court of Crimea officially brands the Mejlis of the Crimean Tatar People an extremist organization and bans it. ](/news/2016/04/26/after-facing-mounting-pressure-since-russia-s-annexation-of-crimea-in-2014-the-supreme-court-of-crimea-officially-brands-the-mejlis-of-the.md)
-_Context: Annexation of Crimea by the Russian Federation, Crimea, Mejlis of the Crimean Tatar People_
+_Context: Mejlis of the Crimean Tatar People, Annexation of Crimea by the Russian Federation, Crimea_

 ##### Monte Tchota massacre
 ### [Eight soldiers and three civilians are killed at a military barracks in Cape Verde.
 The government says it suspects a missing disgruntled soldier is responsible for the incident. ](/news/2016/04/26/eight-soldiers-and-three-civilians-are-killed-at-a-military-barracks-in-cape-verde-the-government-says-it-suspects-a-missing-disgruntled-so.md)